Megnanapuram: History

 Megnanapuram is a village which came under the influence of Rev. C. T. E. Rhenius.
 On 7 March 1830, Rhenius changed the name of the village "Neduvilai" into "Meignanapuram" (True Wisdom).

 Rev. John Thomas took the village to his heart and designed the church, which is a must for any visitor to Tirunelveli.
 The imposing steeple, 192 ft high, was added in 1868, the coping stone being fixed by Lord Napier.
 Rev. John Thomas was buried in a corner of the church.
 Every year, in the month of January's last Thursday, the "Asana Pandigai" is celebrated.
 The Village people celebrate the Church Festival in the memory of Apostle St. Paul.
 At this time, relatives of the villagers and visitors attend this, used exceeding one lakh people of attendance.
 Mass amounts of food is prepared and served at the time.
-It is very famous in Tamilnadu State.
 The Rev. C. T. E. Rhenius Chapel which is located in Elliott Tuxford Girls Higher Secondary School was renovated in 2019.
 This renovation helped the chapel reflect the English age old beauty along with a new age touch.

 Economy

 Agriculture is the major source of livelihood for the people here.
 The west ayacut irrigation (Sadaneri Kalvai) is the only source of irrigation.

 As education is very accessible, the generations of Teachers are living in Megnanapuram.
 Most of them were working in Government Aided Schools.

 People from this village have been working in every tires of Government Departments in State Government and Union Government as well.

-In this village, one can get the professionals for IT Professionals, Building Construction, Music Professions, Choir, Orchestra, Event Management, Driving, Cooking, Electrical Works and what not.
+In this village, one can get the professionals like IT Professionals, Building Construction, Music Professions, Choir, Orchestra, Event Management, Driving, Cooking, and Electrical Works.